Diodorm/SeniorDesign/README.md

 - Device must run at least iOS 8

 <b>Dependent Libraries/Programs</b>
-- Will need to have XCode installed on Mac (get the ltest version.
+- Will need to have XCode installed on Mac (get the latest version.
 Current ver. is 8.3.2)
 - Mac must be able to run/compile Swift 3.1
 - Will need to have CocoaPods & NMSSH installed prior to running the build